cs231n/cs231n.github.io/neural-networks-3.md

 x += v
 ```

 However, in practice people prefer to express the update to look as similar to vanilla SGD or to the previous momentum update as possible.
 This is possible to achieve by manipulating the update above with a variable transform `x_head = x + mu * v`, and then expressing the update in terms of `x_ahead` instead of `x`.
 That is, the parameter vector we are actually storing is always the ahead version.
-The equations in terms of `xahead` (but renaming it back to `x`) then become:
+The equations in terms of `x_ahead` (but renaming it back to `x`) then become:

 ```python
 v_prev = v # back this up